 How to Create a Google Analytics 4 Property

-Let’s begin by logging into your google analytic account and selecting Create Property.
+Let’s begin by logging into your Google Analytics account and selecting Create Property.
 In the future, every new property you create will default to GA4.
 If you wish to create a Universal Analytics account, you can.
 You will need to click the Advanced Settings and select Universal Analytics.

 After you click on the button to create a GA4 property, you will customize your property details.
 These are details such as the name of the property, the timezone you are in, and the currency you use for your business.